When your malamute continues to pile on the pounds at two years of age, you’re likely wondering when will the growing stop!

 When Do Malamutes Stop Growing & Reach Full Size?

-Malamutes typically reach their full height by around 12 months of age but continue to fill out, adding weight and muscle mass up until 2-3 years of age.
+Malamutes reach their full height by around 12 months but continue adding weight and muscle mass until 2-3 years of age.

 Recommended Read: How To Help Malamute Lose Weight